Azita Chehresa, M.D., Ph.D.

 Katie is a licensed, clinical social worker.
 She obtained her master’s degree from Indiana University and has worked for the past decade in the fields of mental health and medical social work.
 She loves working with this population, and is excited to join the HATS team and serve our patients and their families.
 In her spare time, she looks forward to running the Indianapolis Mini-Marathon every year and spending time with her wonderful husband and their rescued pup.

 Todd is a licensed social worker for the state of Indiana with a bachelor’s (Taylor University) and master’s (IUPUI) degree in social work.
 Todd joins Touchpoint’s Healthy Aging Transition Services after 22 years of social work experience in the acute hospital environment serving patients and families in the critical care setting as well as physical rehabilitation.
 Today, Todd looks forward to applying his clinical skills in the geriatric practice setting to help older adults and their families increase their opportunity to work as a healthy unit while linking them with area services to help them thrive.

 Angela Johnson, RN, BSN

-Angela fulfilled her childhood dream of becoming a nurse upon receiving her Bachelor of Science in Nursing from Indiana University.
-Angela brings to Touchpoint/HATS the benefit of her 15 years of varied nursing experience in medical/surgical bedside nursing, home health care and oncology.
+Angela fulfilled her childhood dream of becoming a nurse upon receiving her bachelor of science degree in nursing from Indiana University in 1993.
+Angela brings to Touchpoint/HATS more than 20 years of varied nursing experience in medical/surgical bedside nursing, home health care and oncology.
 Angela has always had a passion for working with older adults, and enjoys aiding patients and families in the healthy transition of aging.
-Angela is a lifelong Hoosier; she lives in Fishers with her husband of 19 years, two children and three rescued dogs.
-In her spare time, Angela enjoys spending time with her family and friends, volunteering at the Humane Society, and collecting Barbies.
+Angela is a lifelong Hoosier; she lives in Fishers with her husband, two children and three rescued dogs.
+In her spare time, Angela enjoys spending time with her family and friends, traveling, volunteering at the Humane Society of Hamilton County, and collecting Barbie dolls.